amah853/JokeClass/syllabus.md

 ### **Want to Host your OWN Assignments?**

-See the "Want to suggest?" section for information about hosting assignments!
+See the ["Want to suggest?"](https://jokeclass.ahmad-mahrous.com/hosting) article for information about hosting assignments!

 ---